-TranceFormation Breathwork is a powerful technique of using breath, movement, music and other tools as a method of accessing expanded states of consciousness.
+TranceFormation Breathwork is a name used by the Tamboo Academy for a powerful technique of using breath, movement, music and other tools as a method of rapidly accessing expanded states of consciousness.
 The method is based in part on work originally pioneered by Wilhelm Reich and developed further by Stanislav Grof and his Holotropic Breathwork method.
-TranceFormation Breathwork adds process-orientated interactive elements, used in Primal Therapy and the Process Orientated Psychology of Arnold Mindell as well as elements of the Conscious Breathwork movements.
+TranceFormation Breathwork adds process-orientated interactive elements, as used in Primal Therapy and in the Process Orientated Psychology of Arnold Mindell, as well as using elements from across the spectrum of the Conscious Breathwork movements.

-Elements of energy work of Western Healing and Eastern energy-work and crystals, essential oils and others items might be used if and when appropriate.
-These are blended with San (Bushman) Trance Dances and Tsonga Sangoma methods of opening to the imaginal.
-Insights from the Kabbalah, Alchemy, Taoism and Tantra, are incorporated, as needed, to create a powerful synergy that will encourage and enhance the movement into expanded physical, emotional, intellectual and spiritual awareness that focuses on the specific task of that particular Breathwork.
+Sometimes teachings and practices of various Eastern energy-work systems might be utilised.
+Crystals, essential oils and others items might be used if and when appropriate.
+Classic Shamanic teachings are utilised, including San (Bushman) Trance Dances and Tsonga Sangoma methods of opening to the imaginal.
+Insights from the Kabbalah, Alchemy, Taoism and Tantra are incorporated, as needed, to create a powerful synergy that will encourage and enhance the movement into expanded physical, emotional, intellectual and spiritual awareness that focuses on the specific task of that particular Breathwork.
+Sometimes it’s just common sense and experience to know what will work in that particular situation.

 TranceFormation Breathwork has developed its own unique and original system, weaving the best of ancient and modern breathpractices, traditional and contemporary teachings.
 TranceFormation Breathwork is an extraordinary simple and powerful tool to rapidly move experientially into other planes of consciousness without using drugs, hypnosis, or electronic or other mind-control devices.

-The music used in TranceFormation Breathwork has been selected from thousands of hours of careful listening and represents some of the most advanced creative sounds produced in the world today.
-From contemporary Trance and other ‘faster’ rhythms, to Buddhist, Sufi, Native American chants, Indian and African traditional music, and modern music and rhythms, Alpha-Theta wave recordings and recordings made in outer space by Voyager 2, to old Celtic or Japanese tunes, with familiar names like Steven Micus, Sandra Chandra, Kitaro, Lisa Gerrard, Vicky Hanson and Deuter, to dozens of artists who are more obscure, the sounds used represent the finest music available today to enhance our work.
+The music used in TranceFormation Breathwork has been selected from many hours of careful listening and represents some of the most interesting and creative sounds produced.
+From contemporary fast rhythms, to slower Buddhist, Sufi, Native American and Indian chants and African traditional music, Western Classical music and modern music and rhythms, wave recordings and recordings made in outer space, old Celtic or Japanese tunes, to dozens of familiar and more obscure artists, the sounds used represent some of the best music available to enhance our work.

 Many other methods of accessing altered states are also used in specific Radiant Images Workshops.
-These include TransDance, Creative Imagination, ConsciousBody theatre and movement, Conscious Dreaming, spontaneous artwork, drumming, Regressions and other techniques.
-Different workshops might use different methods in addition to Breathwork, but most foundation-level workshops include a TranceFormation Breathwork focussed on the work relevant for that particular workshop.
-In some of the more advanced Shaman workshops, held in remote regions, there are no “usual” Breathwork sessions.
-The advanced Kadeisha workshops (K3 & K4) teach and use several different types of breath and movement and more advanced pranayama, as well as other techniques, to radically shift consciousness.
+These include TransDance, Creative Imagination, ConsciousBody theatre and movement, Conscious Dreaming, spontaneous artwork, drumming, regressions and other techniques.
+Different workshops might use different methods in addition to Breathwork, but most foundation-level workshops include a ‘classic’ TranceFormation Breathwork focussed on the work relevant for that particular workshop.
+The more advanced Kadeisha workshops (K3 & K4) teach and use different types of more technically complex breath and movement and pranayama, as well as other techniques, to radically shift consciousness.

 TranceFormation Breathwork is contra-indicated for persons with a serious psychiatric history and those on some types of psychiatric medication, and for people currently using recreational drugs.
 It is not suitable for persons with a history of epilepsy, with existing heart conditions or (as a precaution) for pregnant women.